-- Hosting institutions will integrate the beneficiaries into existing or new research projects and departments, and commit to supporting them by providing the required infrastructure for Ukrainian scientists to continue their research work in a safe environment.
+- Hosting institutions need to integrate the beneficiaries into existing or new research projects and departments, and commit to supporting them by providing the required infrastructure for Ukrainian scientists to continue their research work in a safe environment.

-- The programme will offer a monthly stipend for up to 12 months.
-As a rule, the maximum amount per hosting arrangement should not exceed €25,000 per beneficiary, and will be determined in accordance with the beneficiary’s academic position and the regulations of the hosting institutions.
+- The programme offers a monthly stipend for up to 12 months.
+As a rule, the maximum amount per hosting arrangement should not exceed €25,000 per beneficiary, and is determined in accordance with the beneficiary’s academic position and the regulations of the hosting institutions.

-- The selection process will be performed by the independent EFDS selection committee on the basis of the application and taking into account further relevant criteria and considerations as appropriate and unanimously agreed upon by the committee members.
+- The selection process is conducted by the independent EFDS selection committee on the basis of the application and taking into account further relevant criteria and considerations as appropriate and unanimously agreed upon by the committee members.

-- Successful applicants will be informed about the conditions of the grant without delay.
-Disbursement procedures, reporting and other requirements will be formalised and acknowledged in a cooperation agreement between ALLEA and the host institution.
+- Disbursement procedures, reporting and other requirements are formalised and acknowledged in a cooperation agreement between ALLEA, the beneficiaries, and the host institution.